Aetherspace/green-stack-starter-demo/packages/@aetherspace/schemas/README.md

 })
 ```

-`type ComponentProps = z.infer<typeof PropSchema>`
+`type ComponentProps = AetherProps<typeof PropSchema>`

-> 💡 Note: `z.infer` is a type helper type that extracts the type from a schema.
-It's a neat part of Zod and essentially the same as doing `typeof PropSchema['_output']`
+> 💡 Note: `AetherProps` is a type helper type that extracts the input type from a Zod / Aetherspace schema.
+It's a neat alternative to Zod's `z.infer` and essentially the same as doing `typeof PropSchema['_input']`

 ```ts
 // {